symfony/symfony-docs/components/runtime.rst

 The default Runtime is :class:`Symfony\\Component\\Runtime\\SymfonyRuntime`, it works excellent on most applications running with a webserver like Nginx and Apache, and PHP-FPM.
-You may change Runtime to :class:`Symfony\\Component\\Runtime\\GenericRuntime` or a custom Runtime for Swoole or Aws Lambda.
+You may change Runtime to :class:`Symfony\\Component\\Runtime\\GenericRuntime` or a custom Runtime for Swoole or AWS Lambda.
 This can be done by specifying the Runtime class in the ``APP_RUNTIME`` environment variable or to specify the ``extra.runtime.class`` in ``composer.json``.